DirJournal Blogs

 Let’s get started:

 In short, a white paper is a report.
 That’s it.
 Nothing fancy there.
-White papers are designed to do two primary things: educate and persuade.
+Like other business freebies, they’re designed to do two primary things: educate and persuade.
 Here’s what I mean.

 Let’s say your company released a new software package, and you want to increase sales to corporate clients (who will use the software company-wide).
 You aren’t targeting end consumers.
 You’re targeting executive-level professionals who are authorized to make that kind of purchasing decision.

-If you can’t make them better understand what you’re selling, and if you can’t show them the benefits in choosing your solution to their problem, you won’t make many sales.
-White papers help you to get around that because they can be longer and more detailed than other types of marketing copy (like a brochure).
+If you can’t make them understand your product, and can’t show them the benefits of choosing your solution to their problem, you won’t make sales.
+White papers help you do that because they can be longer and more detailed than other marketing copy, such as brochures.

 There are two basic types of white papers: technical white papers and marketing white papers.
-In the end, they’re designed to do the same thing — sell your product (or service, or company).
+In the end, they’re designed to do the same thing — sell your product or service.
 Technical white papers have to persuade a more technical audience.
-They’ll be filled with things like specs, whereas marketing white papers can be used to promote just about anything.
+They’ll be heavy on specs, whereas marketing white papers can be used to promote just about anything.
 For the scope of this article, let’s stick to marketing white papers.

 What’s in a White Paper?